HL7/cgm/input/pagecontent/index.md

 1. **Client-Controlled Deduplication With Conditional Create**
    - Clients MAY include `ifNoneExist` elements in Bundle.entry.request
    - Clients MAY adopt any strategy for generating Identifiers, including strategies to deterministically create identifiers based on the instance data
-   - Example of Bundle.entry.request.ifNoneExists: `identifier=https://client.example.org|123`
+   - Example of Bundle.entry.request.ifNoneExist: `identifier=https://client.example.org|123`
    - Servers SHOULD support conditional create requests
    - Servers SHOULD persist client-supplied identifiers to support this pattern
    - When supporting conditional creates, servers: